mybigday/whisper.rn/README.md

 The example app provide a simple UI for testing the functions.

-Used Whisper model: `tiny.en` in https://huggingface.co/datasets/ggerganov/whisper.cpp
+Used Whisper model: `tiny.en` in https://huggingface.co/ggerganov/whisper.cpp
 Sample file: `jfk.wav` in https://github.com/ggerganov/whisper.cpp/tree/master/samples

 For test better performance on transcribe, you can run the app in Release mode.
-  - iOS: `yarn example ios --configuration Release`
+  - iOS: `yarn example ios --mode Release`
   - Android: `yarn example android --mode release`

 Please follow the [Development Workflow section of contributing guide](./CONTRIBUTING.md#development-workflow) to run the example app.